 Arrange for an appropriate sized roll-off box from a waste hauler or by contracting with someone with a truck that is suitable for the job.
 Choose a larger sized roll-off box if unsure of the volume of trash as delivery and removal costs are usually the same.
 Order the roll-off box(s) to be delivered the day before the cleanup to reduce volunteer and equipment interaction.
-Be aware that waste haulers must comply with Pennsylvania's Waste Transportation Safety Program, but there are some exceptions for one-time projects.
+Be aware that waste haulers must comply with Pennsylvania's Waste Transportation Safety Program, but there are some exceptions for one time projects.

 - Trash The general rule is that most metals can be recycled.
 Consider everything else "trash" because even normally recyclable glass and plastic bottles are too dirty to recycle. - Tires Proper tire disposal is usually the biggest challenge in organizing a cleanup.
 Most landfills will only accept shredded tires.
 Tires must be taken care of separately from other waste by registered tire transporters and processors.
 Tire disposal and recycling almost always carries a charge, but inviting local tire dealers or processors to be part of the team may reduce or eliminate the cost.
 Disposal costs can range from \$1-\$5 per tire; however, large truck tires can cost considerably more.
 Ask whoever will be taking the tires if they have any special requirements such as not accepting tires on rims or truck tires.
-Monetary donations may be used to cover tire hauling and disposal costs. - Metals Make arrangements through a recycler or scrap dealer to recycle the metal.
+Monetary donations may be used to cover tire hauling and disposal costs.

+- Metals Make arrangements through a recycler or scrap dealer to recycle the metal.
 Check to see if they have any special requirements or restrictions.
 Verify that the dealer is licensed to handle any Freon-containing appliances such as refrigerators and air conditioners and if not ask them to recommend someone.
 There is usually a cost for Freon-containing appliances, whether or not they still contain Freon.
-Keep recyclable metals separate from trash and tires. - Separate any electronics, such as TV's, monitors, cell phones, etc. Make arrangements through your county recycling coordinator or waste handler for proper disposal. - Hazardous and Questionable Items Get the advice of the local DEP Solid Waste Specialist if items such as vehicle batteries, motor oil, paints, solvents, pesticides, drug paraphernalia, firearms, questionable containers, or other potentially dangerous items are found.
+Keep recyclable metals separate from trash and tires. - Hazardous and Questionable Items Get the advice of the local DEP Solid Waste Specialist if items such as vehicle batteries, motor oil, paints, solvents, pesticides, drug paraphernalia, firearms, questionable containers, or other potentially dangerous items are found.
 For contact information, visit www.dep.state.pa.us, click on In Your Neighborhood.
-Also see box below.

-Methamphetamine Labs - Contact the Pennsylvania State Police Drug Task Force for more information as these have become common throughout Pennsylvania.
+Also see box below. - Methamphetamine Labs Contact the Pennsylvania State Police Drug Task Force for more information as these have become common throughout Pennsylvania.
 Any site suspected of producing methamphetamine should be treated as hazardous.